Barbados holidays

 Beaches

-The west coast of Barbados is known as the Platinum Coast, because of the luxury hotels and million-pound villas that line the calm Caribbean waters.
-Over on the Atlantic Coast, on the east of the island, beaches are wilder and more windswept, making them popular with surfers.
+When it comes to Barbados’ beach scene, it’s a case of the Atlantic-facing east coast vs the Caribbean-facing west coast.
+The latter is known as the Platinum Coast, because of the luxury hotels and million-pound villas that line the calm waters.
+They’re perfect for snorkelling in – keep an eye out for turtles if you’re there.
+Over on the Atlantic Coast, beaches are wilder and more windswept, making them ideal for watersports, like surfing in the so-called ‘soup bowl’ of Bathsheba.

 Shopping